TeamHypersomnia/Hypersomnia/docs/pages/todo/bug_database.md

 summary: Notable bugs.
 ---

+- fix Common state crash
+	- it was due to a stack overflow.

 - Strange crash and glitches on windows related to STREFLOP
 	- visibility glitch was due to fpclassify malfunctioning
 		- we replaced it with isfinite and it's ok